-SEA duties are carried out as specified by the supervisor at individual Contracting Organisations.
-The following is a general outline of duties, though they may vary from one Contracting Organisation to another.
+SEA duties are carried out as specified by the supervisor at individual contracting organisations.
+The following is a general outline of duties, though they may vary from one contracting organisation to another.

-- (1) Assistance in sports instruction affairs at the Contracting Organisation (e.g., cooperating or advising on planning, designing, and implementing sports projects). - (2) Cooperation in sports training of promising local athletes. - (3) Cooperation in sports training of employees of the Contracting Organisation and local residents. - (4) Advising and collaborating on sports activities of local private groups or organisations engaging in international exchange. - (5) Other duties as deemed necessary by the supervisor.
+1) Assistance in sports instruction-related affairs at the contracting organisation (e.g., cooperating or advising on planning, designing, and implementing sports projects).

+2) Cooperation in sports training for promising local athletes.

+3) Cooperation in sports training for employees of the contracting organisation and local residents.

+4) Advising and collaborating on sports activities of local private groups or organisations engaging in international exchange.

+5) Other duties as deemed necessary by the supervisor.